srabosthyprama/Retail-Sales-Dashboard-in-Excel/README.md

 - **Regional Performance:** Dhaka is the best-performing region, achieving over **94%** of its target, while Rangpur is the weakest at around **87%**.
 - **Top 5 Stores:** Rajshahi Kazla Store is the leading store by sales.
 - **Monthly Sales Trend:** Sales show a strong spike around April, potentially influenced by seasonal promotions, before settling into a more stable pattern.
-- **Year Filter:** Users can switch between **2025 and 2026** to analyze yearly sales trends.
+Users can switch between **2025 and 2026** to analyze yearly sales trends.
 - **Salesperson Performance:** Rasel Uddin is the top-performing salesperson with sales of **358,680**, while Rumana Rahman is the lowest performer with **114,660**.
-- The significant performance gap between the top and bottom salespeople highlights an opportunity for **sales training and performance improvement**.
+The significant performance gap between the top and bottom salespeople highlights an opportunity for **sales training and performance improvement**.

 ## 2. Regional Performance